jbts/RayTracer/README.md

 ## Overview

-This is a raytracer that I built in a graphics class during my final semester at the University of Minnesota in the spring of 2021.
+This is a raytracer that I started in a graphics class during my final semester at the University of Minnesota in the spring of 2021.
 I've put a lot of work into this, so I'd like to showcase it for anyone who'd like to see it.

 With guidance from our professor Stephen Guy, the students in this class spent three weeks creating raytracers.
-This is my implementation, which supports lots of different cool features, like
+This is my implementation, which has grown since then and supports lots of different cool features, like

 - Arbitrary camera position and direction
-- Arbitrary spheres and triangles with RGB colors
+- Arbitrary spheres, triangles, circles, and ellipses with RGB colors
-- Point lights, directional lights, and ambient lights
+- Point lights, directional lights, spot lights, and ambient lights
 - Ambient, diffuse, and specular (Blinn-Phong) lighting
 - Interpolation of triangle normals for smooth lighting
 - Shadows